-4. Dividend restrictions.
-The bank holding company is not expected to pay any corporate dividends on common stock until such time as its debt-to-equity ratio is at 1.0 to 1 or less and it otherwise meets the requirements in sections 225.14(c)(1)(ii), 225.14(c)(2), and 225.14(c)(7) of Regulation Y. However, some dividends may be permitted, provided all of the following conditions are met: the dividends are (1) reasonable in amount, (2) do not adversely affect the ability of the bank holding company to service its debt in an orderly manner, and (3) do not adversely affect the ability of the subsidiary banks to be well capitalized.6 Also, it is expected that dividends will be eliminated if the holding company is (1) not reducing its debt consistent with the requirement that the debt-to-equity ratio be reduced to 30 percent within 12 years of consummation of the proposal or (2) not meeting the requirements of its loan agreement(s).
+A small BHC whose debt-to-equity ratio is greater than 1:1 is not expected to pay any corporate dividends on common stock until it reduces its debt-to-equity ratio to 1:1 or less and otherwise meets the requirements in sections 225.14(c)(1)(ii), 225.14(c)(2), and 225.14(c)(7) of Regulation Y. Dividends may be paid by small BHCs with debt-to-equity of at or below 1:1, provided all of the following conditions are met: the dividends are (1) reasonable in amount, (2) do not adversely affect the ability of the BHC to service its debt in an orderly manner, and (3) do not adversely affect the ability of the subsidiary banks to be well capitalized.6 Also, it is expected that dividends will be eliminated if the holding company is (1) not reducing its debt consistent with the requirement that the debt-to-equity ratio be reduced to 30 percent within 12 years of consummation of the proposal or (2) not meeting the requirements of its loan agreement(s).